 Helambu trek is one of the most beautiful short treks in Nepal.
 This trek lies in the Helambu region – the home to the Hyolmo people from which the term Helambu derives.
 The region stands overlooking the mountain peaks in the Langtang range of the Himalayas and extended from the Lauribina Pass to the Melamchi River Valley.
-Helambu is one of the nearest trekking regions from Kathmandu thus the Helambu trekking.
-Although it lies closer to the capital urban city, both the pristine nature, and authentic lifestyles in the region are undisturbed which you still can enjoy in its organic form.
-Spectacular views of the Himalayan peaks, distinct lifestyles of Hyolmo culture, artistic Buddhist monasteries, and important Buddhist pilgrimage sites all combined in this short trekking trips offers wonderful life time experience in the Nepal Himalayas.
+Helambu is one of the nearest trekking regions to Kathmandu thus the Helambu trekking.
+Although it lies closer to the capital urban city, both the pristine nature and authentic lifestyles in the region are undisturbed which you still can enjoy in its organic form.
+Spectacular views of the Himalayan peaks, distinct lifestyles of Hyolmo culture, artistic Buddhist monasteries, and important Buddhist pilgrimage sites all combined in this short trekking trip offer a wonderful lifetime experience in the Nepal Himalayas.

 You start the day with delicious breakfast served at your Hotel.
 The sightseeing involves tour of two religious and cultural sites of Pashupatinath temple and Boudhanath stupa.

 Pashupatinath Temple: It is one of the most celebrated Hindu temples in South-Asia.
 The temple is devoted to Lord Shiva.
 This place is a UNESCO world cultural heritage site.
 The Bagmati river flowing besides the temple is religiously and spiritually significant for Hindus where cremation of dead body takes place.
 Pashupatinath temple holds the most of prominence during Shivaratri – Shiva’s birthday and thousands of pilgrims gather in the night to celebrate the day.